davidespier/js-firebase-uploadbox/README.md

 ![uploadbox](https://i.postimg.cc/fbWSM2kT/upload.jpg)

 # UPLOADBOX
-Save your images in the cloud.
+Save your documents in the cloud.
 Project made with javascript and firebase.

 ## Requirements